Register your Information for Free Stone Samples Sent Express to You!

 Engineered quartz combines natural quartz crystals with resins and pigments, resulting in a non-porous surface that is highly resistant to staining and scratching.

-Unlike natural stones, engineered stones offer consistent color and pattern options, making them easier to match for larger projects.
+Unlike natural stones, engineered stones offer consistent colour and pattern options, making them easier to match for larger projects.

 Engineered stones require minimal maintenance, as they do not require sealing like natural stones do.